Find a deploy

 # Deploy deletion requirements

-To delete a deploy manually in the Netlify UI, you must be a Collaborator or team Owner.
+To delete a deploy manually in the Netlify UI, you must be a Developer or Team Owner.

 You cannot delete the deploy that was most recently published to a site’s main URL.